docker/docs/admin/organization/image-access.md

 4. Enable Image Access Management to set the permissions for the following categories of images you can manage:
 - **Organization Images**: When Image Access Management is enabled, images from your organization are always allowed.
 These images can be public or private created by members within your organization.
 - **Docker Official Images**: A curated set of Docker repositories hosted on Hub.
 They provide OS repositories, best practices for Dockerfiles, drop-in solutions, and applies security updates on time.
-- **Docker Verified Publisher Images**: published by Docker partners that are part of the Verified Publisher program and are qualified to be included in the developer secure supply chain.
+- **Docker Verified Publisher Images**: Published by Docker partners that are part of the Verified Publisher program and are qualified to be included in the developer secure supply chain.
 You can set permissions to **Allowed** or **Restricted**.
 - **Community Images**: Images are always disabled when Image Access Management is enabled.
 These images are not trusted because various Docker Hub users contribute them and pose security risks.

     > **Note**